lukehsiao/CribSense/docs/setup/troubleshooting.md

 ### I can't run `cribsense` from the commandline

--   Did you accidentally mistype anything when you ran `./autogen.sh --prefix=/usr --sysconfdir=/etc --disable-debug`?
+-   Did you accidentally mistype anything when you ran `./autogen.sh --prefix=/usr --sysconfdir=/etc --disable-debug` during your software build?
 -   Is `cribsense` present in `/usr/bin/`?